Miximal Metaphors

 • I’m offered £1000 to read a book by either Will Self or Stewart Home (not both).
 And I have to make the choice for myself.

 Now I’m on the horns of a dilemma.
 I would want the £1000, but I can’t decide which transgressive author I’d rather NOT read.
 Home is a downmarket version of Self, Self is an upmarket version of Home.
 It’s Self-as-chav vs Home-as-Oxbridge-grad.
 And/or vice versâ.
-They’re both keyly committed components of the Guardianista community, with all that that implies in terms of issues around bad English, mixed metaphors and “in terms of”.
+They’re both keyly committed core components of the Guardianista community, with all that that implies in terms of issues around bad English, mixed metaphors and “in terms of”.
 I’m happy to say I’ve never read a book by either of them.
 So if I were offered £1000 to do so and had to choose either Self or Home, I couldn’t do it.
 Not unassisted.
 I’d have to toss a coin.
 Best of three.
 Or best of five dot dot dot

 Previously pre-posted (please peruse):